 I think those of us in the domain community need to think carefully from the perspective of a potential end user.
 That person wants a simple and attractive way they can find good options with price information available up front.
 They want a purchase process that is both smooth and trustworthy and relatively fast.
 Finally, since most will want to establish a web presence with the domain they have just purchased, the steps to go from obtaining the domain name to hosting should be easy and reasonable in cost.

 That leads me to believe that the best option, even though it is a bit of work, is to have your own website with a wealth of attractively presented information, but have links where the actual purchase can be done through a third party such as Undevelped or Namecheap.
-I have done that now for many of my domain names (see the alphabetical list here) ad will complete the process soon.
+I have done that now for my domain names (see the alphabetical list here).

 I also plan in the months ahead to launch user services that will provide assistance with both the purchase and followup.
 That is, if desired, I will help the purchaser individually with the steps in buying the domain through a linked marketplace (and make it available for a BIN at their preferred place), and also provide follow up assistance with getting the DNS settings right, and getting a hosting package, again if desired.